telerik/xaml-docs/controls/raddocking/how-to/add-menu-items-to-the-radpanes-menu.md

 		</Grid>
 	{{endregion}}

-1. You should implement your custom logic in the __OnCloseAllPanesButThis__ and __OnCloseAllPanesButThisCanExecute__ command Execute and CanExecute methods. __Example 3__ demonstrate a sample logic for the command methods.
+1. You should implement your custom logic in the __OnCloseAllPanesButThis__ and __OnCloseAllPanesButThisCanExecute__ methods.
+They specify whether the command can be executed and what action is performed, when it is executed. __Example 3__ demonstrate sample logic for the command methods.

 	#### __[C#] Example 3: Implement Execute and CanExecute methods__
 	{{region cs-raddocking-how-to-add-menu-items-to-the-radpanes-menu_4}}